Humanities and Social Science Program

 Program Start Time: TBD (meetings will take place for around one hour per week)

 This program combines cultural approaches to investigate one of the most influential and rapidly growing forms of literature: graphic novels.
-Popular, yet historically considered lowbrow, graphic novels are now critically recognized as an important form in the creative arts.
-The graphic novel represents an interdisciplinary approach to knowledge, combining visual arts, journalism, fiction and memoir.
+Popular, yet historically considered lowbrow, graphic novels are now critically recognized as an important form of the creative arts.
+The graphic novel represents an interdisciplinary approach to knowledge, combining visual arts, journalism, fiction, and memoir.

 Possible Topics For Final Project